 The purpose of the Act is to achieve equity in the workplace, by:

-implementing affirmative action measures to redress the disadvantages in employment experienced by designated groups, to ensure their equitable representation in all occupational categories and levels in the workforce.
+Promoting equal opportunity and fair treatment in employment through the elimination of unfair discrimination, implementing affirmative action measures to address the disadvantages in employment experienced by designated groups and to ensure their equitable representation in all occupational categories and levels in the workforce.

 Who needs to comply?

-A designated employer means an employer who employs 50 or more employees, or has a total annual turnover as reflected in Schedule 4 of the Act, municipalities and organs of state.
+A designated employer means an employer who employs 50 or more employees, or has a total annual turnover according to the EE Act.
 Employers can also volunteer to become designated employers.